rokobo/Big-Data-Specialization/README.md

   - **Improve** ads by testing different types of ads on members of different clusters in order to infer cluster interests.
 - **Implement** a reward system for users involved in long conversation chains.
 - **Implement** a influencer program for users in multiple long conversation chains.

+## Summary of recommendations

+1. Dynamic princing models with Spark:
+   - Increase ad spending progressively based on spending habits.
+   - Implement targeted advertising campaigns offering special deals or discounts to users with low spending.
+   - Offer exclusive in-game items, bundles and limited edition items to high-spending users.
+   - Adjust ad spending based on qualities seen in high-spending clusters, such as platform, team strength, hit-ratio, team level and ad click-rate.

+2. Dynamic item pricing with Splunk:
+   - Increase the price of items with high buy volume, with the goal of optimizing the price to maximize revenue.
+   - Setup pipelines to periodically review and intervene in the pricing and marketing of items that show low interest and revenue.
+   - Setup pipelines to regularly analyze high-interest items and explore opportunities for creating similar or complementary items.

+3. User-targeted community engagement with Neo4j:
+   - Create referral programs, influencer programs, beta testing and reward systems for users with high chat count, cluster coefficient and that are part of long conversation chains.